[Looking for Charlie's main web site?]

 Finally, if you may want help with considering, installing, or troubleshooting anything related to these updates (or indeed anything related to CF), I'm available for online remote consulting.
 I can often help solve such update problems VERY quickly, getting you back on your feet.
 More at carehart.org/consulting.

 Or you can certainly reach out to the CF community, starting first perhaps with the Adobe forum thread announcing the update, which I pointed to above.
-Then I list several of the online CF communities here.
+Adobe folks might well respond to issues you raise there.
+Or you could reach out to their support email addresses: [email protected] or [email protected].
+Finally, to reach out to the wider CF community, note that I offer links to several of the online CF communities here.

 For more content like this from Charlie Arehart: Need more help with problems?